 The toys

 Your accessories and essentials might look a bit different in the city.
-Pocket knives and multi-tools, for example, are a big no-no in a world where every club, music venue or museum is going to do a bag check.
+Pocket knives and multi-tools, for example, are a big no-no in a world where every bar, theatre or museum is going to do a bag check.

 An everyday carry load-out is more likely to include umbrellas, notebooks and pens – plus of course a reusable coffee mug for your daily grind.